Thoroldvix/WOTLK-EconOMatic/README.md

 # WOTLK EconOMatic

-EconOMatic is an API service created to provide useful economy related information for WoW Classic WOTLK.
+EconOMatic is an API service created to provide comprehensive economy-related information for WoW Classic WOTLK.

 ## Table of contents